nodegui/qode/README.md

 - Do a git clone this repo

-### Install GTK headers:
+### Install GTK headers and patchelf:

-- sudo apt install libgtk-3-dev
+- sudo apt install libgtk-3-dev patchelf

 ### Installing QT: